 Reduce impact on joints

 Running, high-intensity tactical training, and other intense workouts on land can strain joints over time.
-Whether you are coping with joint pain or wanting to protect your body, working out in water allows you to exercise without damaging your hips, knees, or ankles.
+Whether coping with joint pain or wanting to protect your body, working out in water allows you to exercise without damaging your hips, knees, or ankles.

 Help train for endurance